AI Agents for scientific knowledge discovery and generation

 Ai2 OpenScholar: Scientific literature synthesis with retrieval-augmented language models | Ai2/ Source provides infrastructure for search via vector embeddings specialized for science papers.

 Dissatisfied with the crappy search for ICLR, I built a quick semantic search using Ai2’s system.
-It was really easy and worked really well!
-You can find it here: danmackinlay/openreview_finder.
+It was easy and worked really well!
+I put it here: danmackinlay/openreview_finder.
 It takes about 10 minutes to download and index the ICLR 2025 papers.

-Ai2’s current stack for scientific workflows seems to centre on Asta and OpenScholar, two complementary efforts that lean on large scholarly corpora to keep answers grounded and citable.
-Asta acts as a broader platform (agents, benchmarks, developer resources), while OpenScholar focuses on retrieval-augmented, citation-backed literature synthesis with strong evaluation results.
+Ai2’s current stack for scientific workflows seems to centre on Asta and OpenScholar, two complementary (?) efforts that rely on large scholarly corpora to keep answers grounded and citable.
+Asta acts as a broader platform (agents, benchmarks, developer resources), while OpenScholar focuses on retrieval-augmented, citation-backed literature synthesis and has strong evaluation results.

 • Agentic research ecosystem: an AI research assistant, the AstaBench suite, and developer resources designed for transparency, reproducibility, and open development (blog post).